Portkey-AI/portkey-gateway-infrastructure/README.md

 - Variables marked as "Conditional" have validation rules that depend on other variables.
 For example, `vpc_cidr` is required when `create_new_vpc` is true, but not when it's false.
 - Default values are shown where applicable.
 Variables without defaults are required unless they have conditional logic.
-- All object-type variables have nested attributes with their own defaults; see the variables.tf file for detailed specifications of object structures.

 ## Uninstalling Portkey Gateway